 The preparation of the financial statements in conformity with FRSs requires the councillors to make judgements, estimates and assumptions that affect the application of accounting policies and reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.
+Revisions to accounting estimates are recognised prospectively.

 2.5 Changes in accounting policies

 New standards and amendments